The critical 2d Stochastic Heat Flow is not a Gaussian Multiplicative Chaos: Proof of Theorem : lower bounds via Gaussian integrals

 for integers $\tau_1,\tau_2,\ldots\in \{1,\ldots,k\}$ and $\tau'_1,\tau'_2,\ldots\in \{1,\ldots,k'\}$.
 The case $n_0'<n_0$ is similar.
 We can now group together the blocks of primed or un-primed integers and sum over the possible cardinalities of the blocks as well as the values of their elements after fixing first the vector $(a_1,b_1,a_2,b_2,\ldots)=(n_0, n_{\tau_1}, n'_0, n'_{\tau'_1},\ldots)$, which marks the boundaries of the blocks.
 Afterwards, we sum over all possible values of $(a_1,b_1,a_2,b_2,\ldots)$.
 Using this decomposition in expression \eqref{K2prod-lim} we can then see that

 After passing to the limit using the local limit theorem for random walks and the asymptotic \eqref{def:UN}, we arrive at expression \eqref{eq:Kprod2alt}.

-It only remains to check that the interlacing blocks \eqref{blocks} are well defined, i.e. contribution to \eqref{K2prod-lim} from sequences $\{0<n_0<n_1<\cdots <n_{k}\leq N\}$ and $\{0<n'_0<n'_1<\cdots <n'_{k'}\leq N\}$ that share common points is negligible.
+It only remains to check that the interlacing blocks \eqref{blocks} are well defined, i.e. contribution to \eqref{K2prod-lim} from sequences $\{0<n_0<n_1<\cdots <n_{k}\leq N\}$ and $\{0<n'_0<n'_1<\cdots <n'_{k'}\leq N\}$ that share common points is negligible due to the loss of some degrees of freedom.
 So let us look at \eqref{K2prod-lim} when the sum on the right hand side is over configurations such that